dustdustinthewind/IntralismQoLMod/README.md

 - Fix inaccuracies in Results Screen.
 - Unlock the dev console
 - Specific number of arcs, zooms, storyboard events, etc
-- Add buttons and settings for some features (disable waveform generation, save BPMs, turn off discord rpc, etc.)
-- Edit the settings menu to make more sense
 - Add more editor themes
 - Handle multiple BPMs and Offsets
 - Sliding/stepped BPM tool?